 Excellence.
-This quality is listed first for a reason: without a fundamental and consistent commitment to it, all other aspects of the institution unravel.
-In the context of a professional education, information alone is never an end in itself.
+In the context of a professional education, information alone is never the ultimate goal.
 What we seek is the wisdom and judgment to use information to its fullest, most appropriate potential.
 This means that the key, unavoidable test to be applied to any decision made by any member of our community is whether it moves that person-and us as a whole-in the direction of distinction rather than the merely adequate.
+This value is therefore an attitude, not a result.
+Excellence means that Emory Law faculty's standards for itself and its students must be high.